linrunner/tlp-doc/faq/battery.rst

 .. note::

     `thinkpad_acpi` is not an external kernel module and you do not normally have to worry about it.
-It is contained in the standard Linux kernel and all distributions provide it as part of their kernel packages.
+It is contained in the mainline Linux kernel and all distributions provide it as part of their kernel packages.
     ThinkPads load it automatically at boot time.